sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/send-slack-alerts.md

 ## Create a handler

-Use sensuctl to create a handler called `slack` that pipes event data to Slack using the `sensu-slack-handler` asset.
+Use sensuctl to create a handler called `slack` that pipes event data to Slack using the `sensu-slack-handler` dynamic runtime asset.
 Edit the command below to include your Slack channel and webhook URL.
 For more information about customizing your Sensu slack alerts, see the asset page in [Bonsai][14].